 What does flood insurance cost?

-According to FEMA, the national average is roughly $700 per year, for up to $250,000 in coverage.
-Properties in moderate-to-low risk areas may qualify for lower-cost Preferred Risk Policy rates.
-Again though, different variables will affect your individual rate.
+According to FEMA’s national average, flood insurance costs roughly $700 per year, for up to $250,000 in coverage.
+But properties in moderate-to-low risk areas may qualify for lower-cost, Preferred Risk Policy rates.
+And again, different variables will affect your individual rate.
 Ask an agent to run a quote for you today.
 It’s quick and easy and totally free!
 Call us at 508.339.2951.